Bad Turn Worse

-Bad Turn Worse, also known as We Gotta Get Out of This Place, is a 2013 American neo-noir film directed by brothers Zeke and Simon Hawkins.
+Bad Turn Worse, also known as We Gotta Get Out of This Place, is a 2013 American noir film directed by brothers Zeke and Simon Hawkins.
 It stars Mackenzie Davis, Logan Huffman, and Jeremy Allen White as teens who steal money from a local mobster, played by Mark Pellegrino.

 Plot

 After B. J. steals $20,000, he surprises his best friend, Bobby, and girlfriend, Sue, with an impromptu plan to party together one last time before Bobby and Sue leave rural Texas for college.
 B. J. later confides in Bobby that he stole the money from Giff, a local mobster who employs them.
 Giff immediately suspects his Mexican security guard, and Bobby and B. J. arrive at work as Giff savagely beats the man.
 Concerned that Giff will kill the worker, Bobby confesses to stealing the money, though it does not stop Giff from killing the man.
 As they dispose of the body for Giff, Bobby expresses regret that the man still died, and B. J. berates him for getting them all involved.
 When they can't repay him the money, Giff forces them to agree to rob a cotton mill owned by Big Red, an infamous mob boss who uses it to launder his funds.
 Over Bobby's objection, B. J. reveals that Sue was also involved in spending Giff's money, and she is forced to participate in the robbery, too.